denten-books/plain-text/0-chapter.md

 reading persist, when the reading device reconfigures a text dynamically, to fit individual taste, mood, or politics?
 The formulation of this narrowly literary-theoretical concern leads to the broader question of empowered human--computer interaction.
-Building on the work of scholars like Jerome McGann, Wendy Hui Kyong Chun, Katherine Hayles, Matthew Kirschenbaum, Lori Emerson, Lisa Gitelman, and Johanna Drucker, I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.
+Building on the work of scholars like Wendy Hui Kyong Chun, Alexander Galloway, Katherine Hayles, Matthew Kirschenbaum, Lori Emerson, and Lisa Gitelman.
+I contend that textual legibility is becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.

-Software developers, graphic designers, system administrators, and project managers routinely architect technologies that have deep cultural significance, affecting a range of cultural practices: from the ways we relate to our family and friends to the formation of shared cultural archives.
+Software developers, graphic designers, system administrators, and project managers routinely architect technologies that have deep significance, affecting a range of social practices: from the ways we relate to our family and friends to the formation of shared cultural archives.
 Because such "cultural techniques" are formative of our culture, supposedly technical decisions like choosing a text editor, a filing system, or a social networking